avs-origami/avs-origami.github.io/site/blog/install-kiss.md

 After configuring through menuconfig, run
 `grep 'FB' .config \&\& grep 'FRAMEBUFFER' .config` in order to ensure that you have all the framebuffer drivers enabled.
-At a minimum, the following framebuffer drivers should be enabled for any system:
+These are a bunch of framebuffer drivers that I enabled.
+You may need some combination of these - play around and see what works for you:

     CONFIG_SYSFB
     CONFIG_SYSFB_SIMPLEFB